realzvqle/WinScript/README.md

 -    cmd: Executes a command.
 -    msgbox: Displays a message box.
 -    about: Displays information about the program.
+-    echol: Like echo, but doesnt make a new line
+-    input: Takes Input
+-    newline: Makes A New Line
+-    pause: Pauses The Program

 To Use WinScript, downlaod the interperter, then run it using